Imagine you are an infographic maker god who can take 1,000 words and help people digest that information in only a few seconds.

 14. Get About

-Another application designed to cater to a specific purpose, Get About lets you create infographics that determine your social media activity.
+Another infographic maker designed to cater to a specific purpose, Get About lets you create infographics that determine your social media activity.

 For instance, Get About will let you track your Twitter terms, hashtags, and mentions.
 Also you can monitor your social activity with infographics that chart out how you connect and share with your network.